chand1012/blog/content/blog/WhyYouShouldCareAboutWeb3/index.md

 title: Why You Should Care About Web3 and Crypto
 ---

-# Preamble

-For clarification: I use "crypto" and "web3" interchangeably.
-Technically they are not the same thing, but in the current state they are so tightly tied together they may as well be the same thing.

-Disclaimer: I currently work for a Web3 company.

 # Intro

 Web3 is a controversial topic.
 I have friends and colleagues on both sides of the Web3 argument.
 Recently, a colleague of mine sent this tweet from Guido van Rossum, the original creator of Python.